Lauda Sion: Overview

 As with Aquinas's other three Eucharistic hymns, the last few stanzas of the Lauda Sion are often used alone, in this case, to form the Ecce panis Angelorum.

 Text

 Another translation is used in the 1981 Lectionary approved for Australia and New Zealand (Volume 1, pages 601-603).
 It is by James Ambrose Dominic Aylward OP (1813-1872) and was published in Annus Sanctus in 1884, pages 194-196.

+A 1773 translation into German, "Deinem Heiland, deinem Lehrer", by Franz Xaver Riedel is a procession hymn for the Feast of Corpus Christi.

+Reception

+According to Dom Guéranger, Lauda Sion: